andrewchambers/bupstash/doc/technical_overview.md

 # Marker for client side cache invalidation after gc.
 gc-generation=$RANDOM_UNIQUE_ID

+# Marker that a garbage collection was interrupted.
+gc-dirty=$BOOL

 # JSON encoded specification of where to store data.
 storage-engine=$SPEC
 ```